 Individuals, groups and organizations were invited to submit creative ideas for the mural.
 The deadline for submissions was September 30th, 2017.

 Residents and businesses are invited to view and vote on the submissions received by the Borough.
-The display will be on view during Borough office hours (8:00am – 4:30pm) from October 5th – 8th.
+The display was on view to the public at Borough Hall from October 5th – 8th.

 Click here for a copy of the Call for artists project description and application form

-The Borough will display submissions and invite community feedback in October.
-A Selection Committee made up of representatives from local civic groups, residents, business owners and art organizations will determine a short list of designs for review and final selection by Borough Council.
+A Selection Committee made up of representatives from local civic groups, residents, business owners and art organizations determined a recommendation for review and approval by Borough Council.